Please note: To guarantee 2024 shipment of Fundamentals of College Admission Counseling,

 Karina Diaz is currently a Financial Aid Administrator at DePaul University.
 She has worked in Financial Aid for over ten years in a variety of roles.
 The most enjoyable part of the financial aid process is that it exposes the interconnected workings of higher education.
 She is a first-generation student currently pursuing a Ph.D. in English at Northern Illinois University, where she also teaches writing.
 Her area of study may seem unrelated to her work as a financial aid administrator, but the skills obtained through her degrees allow her to decipher and analyze different pathways towards financial literacy and deliver the necessary tools for students to gain control over their educational options.
 By working with students, she has helped demystify the process not just for herself, but for many families like hers and unlike hers with the same passion that she writes this chapter.
 She endeavors to share her experience and knowledge while continuing to be a resource for students, families, and colleagues in higher education as the world shifts and changes.

-Dominique Rodriguez serves as an Assistant Director of Financial Aid and the School Certifying Official at Dominican University, effective June 2023.
+Dominique Rodriguez, MEd serves as an Assistant Director of Financial Aid and the School Certifying Official at Dominican University, effective June 2023.
 Here, she serves undergraduate, graduate, post-bac, certificate, and veteran students.
 Prior to her employment here, she served as a Financial Aid Counselor with DePaul University for eight years.
 There, she served undergraduate, graduate, and professional students.
 She earned a Master’s in Education in Counseling, College Counseling and Student Affairs in June 2023.
 As a first-generation college student, she knew the challenges of navigating financial aid.
 Her experience informs her work to students enrolled in higher education.
 Using person-centered, holistic counseling to support students’ retention and persistence to graduation and program completion, she leverages her knowledge, expertise, and connections to support her students’ goals.
 Dominique’s mission is to guide students through their higher education journey with grace, care, and virtue.
 Dominique grounds her work in the pursuit of honesty, truth, and duty to provide resources to her students and to connect students to other resources that they may need in their journeys.

 Part 2: Specific Population Features